“Charming agriturismo with rooms and apartments in bucolic countryside, close to beaches and Sicily's Baroque towns”

 All rooms have a mini-fridge with drinks, both alcoholic and not, and snacks (extra cost).
 The 3 apartments/room with kitchenettes are delightfully retro - one even has an original 1920s bread oven - but not bristling with mod cons or very spacious.

 There's no restaurant but you can order picnic baskets and dinners.
-There are 2 options of picnic; a lighter version with an emphasis on fruit and salad, or one with more Sicilian fare such as stuffed pasta rolls (which we thoroughly enjoyed).
+There are 2 options of picnic; a lighter version with an emphasis on fruit and salad, or one with more Sicilian fare such as stuffed pasta rolls.
 Let them know of any special requests or dietary requirements.
 For dinners, note that they need 48 hours' notice.
 We were caught out by this so didn't get to try the proffered 3-course meal of a rich Sicilian starter followed by homemade pasta then dessert plus fruit.
 Occasionally in the summer they'll put on a communal barbecue in the courtyard.

-The kitchenettes are cute if old-fashioned, and each has a kettle, hob, gas cooker, pots and pans, cutlery, crockery and fridge-freezer.
+There are kitchenettes in 3 of the apartments.
+They are cute if old-fashioned, and each has a kettle, hob, gas cooker, pots and pans, cutlery, crockery and fridge-freezer.
 You'll need to buy everything you need for self-catering; only washing-up liquid is supplied.
-A welcome basket can be provided on request, in which you'll find pasta, olive oil, tomato sauce, salt, sugar and coffee; note there is an additional daily charge for use of the kitchenettes, see Rates for details.
-There are small dining tables in the apartment, and out in the private gardens.
-And there's a bar service on request, just ask if you'd like a glass of wine, there's a wine list to choose from.
+A welcome basket can be provided on request, in which you'll find pasta, olive oil, tomato sauce, salt, sugar and coffee; note there is an additional daily charge for use of the kitchenettes.
+There's a bar service on request, just ask if you'd like a glass of wine, there's a wine list to choose from.